Now accepting new client matters Toronto · Ontario

 Other court fees

-• Writ of seizure and sale — $35 to file with the sheriff
+• Writ of seizure and sale or notice of examination — $68

 Service of documents